tuxedocomputers/keyboard-layouts/README.md

 [![Watch the video](/video-laser.jpg?raw=true)](https://youtu.be/6wrwNaS5dw4)

 In the spirit of Open Source, we provide production-ready templates for lasered keyboards.
 We want to give all enthusiasts the possibility to create their own keyboard layout and have it lasered on their Linux notebook by TUXEDO.
-The whole thing is a free service from [TUXEDO Computers](https://www.tuxedocomputers.com) - because the whole community benefits from additional special layouts!
+If your layout is also relevant for other customers, for example for new language variants, the whole service is even free of charge.
+Because additional special layouts in turn benefit the entire community!

 The following models are available to date:
  * TUXEDO Aura 15